 Second and third years

-Over the two-year period, students will explore novels, poetry, short stories, short films and plays, and texts will be chosen from a list of possibilities, choosing a minimum of
+Over the two-year period, students will choose texts from a list of possibilities, choosing a minimum of

 Students will also explore five items of local/oral literature* and schools (teachers and students) have autonomy to select the items to explore, as appropriate to their own context, needs and interests.